robbutcher2001/ansible-dev-env/README.md

   - Docker
   - Drone
   - VirtualBox
-  - Java 8 (you'll be asked to accpet the Oracle Licence)
+  - Java 8 (you'll be asked to accept the Oracle Licence)